Maysen42/HyFiVe_Deckbox2.0/01_Logger/01_Basic_Logger/04_Sensors/README.md

 		Before applying the sensor make sure that the Conductivity Circuit is configured to the right sensors type and is calibrated according to the datasheet.

 - AML XChange CT
-	- *Hardware:* For mechanical integration of the sensor get in contact with AML.
-The sensor comes with a thread and orings attached.
+	- *Hardware:* The sensor can be directly integrated in the pressure housing, as it offers O-rings and a thread for securing.
+The specification of the needed hole in the end cap can be provided by AML.
 Attach the wires to the Uart2_RS485_V8 with the correct pin settings.
 	- *Software:* The sensor can be integrated in software with the library ***AML***.
 This sensor must be setup individualy though to output the right information (string format) and at the right frequency.
 Set this up to your needs.